aran-0-1/centauri-airlines-passenger-satisfaction-dashboard/README.md

 * **Overall Service Score Band**: passengers were grouped into OSS bands to compare satisfaction rates.
 * **Satisfaction Rate**: calculated as the percentage of passengers marked as satisfied.
 * **Class Selection Logic**: a form control was used to switch between All, Economy, Economy Plus, and Business views.
 * **Dynamic Highlighting**: experience areas below the selected class OSS average were highlighted.
+In addition the top 3 age groups by passenger volume were also highlighted.

 ### Overall Service Score Calculation Example